Coronavirus milestones: Deaths pass 400,000, cases hit 7 million

 Since Chinese media reported one death on Jan.
 11, outbreaks have spread around the world, first hitting European nations hard then affecting the United States and now Latin America.

-Italy surged past China into first place but the outbreak has now largely been contained.
+Italy surged past China but the outbreak has now largely been contained.

 In the past few weeks, two nations in the Western Hemisphere -- Brazil and Mexico -- have had surging deaths and cases.

-On Saturday, Brazil reported 910 more deaths and a record 1,492 Thursday.
-On Saturday, the South American nation reported 27,581 cases to total 673,587 after a record 31,890 cases Thursday for second place behind the United States.
+Brazil on Saturday reported 910 more deaths and a record 1,492 fatalities on Thursday.
+The Latin nation reported 27,581 cases Saturday after a record 31,890 cases Thursday for second place behind the United States.

 Health experts believe the death toll and cases are much higher because of the lack of testing: around 1 million in a nation of 209.5 million.